numabis/Renoir/readme.txt

 The client use a XML file for configuration: Config\config.xml The demo version uses a configDEBUG.xml configuration file.
-It writes a log to the app folder, in case of trouble, please send the log file.
+It writes a log to the user\AppData\Roaming\Renoir folder, in case of trouble, please send the log file.

 CONTACT
 -------